chrisvo3/java-guide/vocabulary-terms/oop-4-pillars.md

 ## Inheritance

-Is the mechanism in java by which one class is allowed to inherit the features(fields and methods) of another class.
+> Is the mechanism in java by which one class is allowed to inherit the features(fields and methods) of another class.

+Inheritance is a technique that prevents code duplication by inheriting functionality from parent objects.

 __Important terminology:__